fbpx

 Forge new media relationships

-A crisis may be your opportunity to build a relationship with a media contact from a sought-after publication, or influencer with a large following.
+A crisis may be your opportunity to build a relationship with a media contact from a sought-after publication or influencer with a large following.
 Even if your coverage is negative, make a good impression by working cooperatively with the media.
 Be responsive and honest.

 How can media monitoring help?
-Use media monitoring to identify and contact those reporting on your brand’s crisis.
+Use media monitoring to identify and contact those reporting your brand’s crisis.
 Most media monitoring solutions also provide details on the journalist’s reach and past articles they’ve written to help you prioritize who you want to work with.

 Increase your PR budget

 A crisis is often the time to make a persuasive case for allocating more resources to the PR team.
-Be sure to lead with the benefits of new investments in the short-term (handling the crisis) and long-term (recovering your brand’s reputation, avoiding future crises).
+Be sure to lead with the benefits of new investments in the short term (handling the crisis) and long term (recovering your brand’s reputation, avoiding future crises).

 How can media monitoring help?
 Pull press clippings of the current reactions to the crisis from the media and public.
 This will make a powerful statement about the severity of the crisis and why additional resources are necessary.